flux-framework/flux-operator/examples/experimental/bursting/broker-compute-engine/README.md

 ```

 When you do the above you'll see the terraform configs apply, and the second Flux cluster will be launched when they finish.
-You should then be able to see on your local cluster the external resources, and the result of hostname will include the external
+You'll then be prompted to press ENTER when you want to destroy the burst.
+This is when you can open another terminal
-hosts!
+to see the outcome.
 Here is how to shell into the cluster from another terminal:

 ```bash
 $ POD=$(kubectl get pods -n flux-operator -o json | jq -r .items[0].metadata.name)